hong-ye/dehaze-cGAN/README.md

 # dehaze-cGAN
 Run in Torch7 platform.

 I'm very appreciative of your attention.
 Because the trained models may be produce some different effects in varying platforms and computers, I strongly suggest that you can adopt our trained model when restoring real world haze images.
-If you repeate our works on other platforms (e.g. Pytorch), please referrencing https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix and finishing other changes.
+If you want to repeate our works on other platforms (e.g. Pytorch), please referrencing https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix and finishing other changes.

 Testing: